rust-lang/rfcs/text/0000-immovable-types.md

 I suggest we do a `crater` run to investigate if these breakages are feasible.

 Changing these associated types will be insta-stable.
 You would be unable to write stable code which would conflict with this proposal. `?Move` bounds would also show up in documentation, although we would be able to filter those out if desired.

+## Allowing immovable types in container types

+`std::boxed::Box`, `std::rc::Rc`, `std::rc::Weak`, `std::sync::Arc`, `std::sync::Weak` will be changed to allow immovable types inside, but will themselves be movable.
+These can be used to overcome the limitations of immovable types at the cost of an allocation.

+For `Rc` and `Arc` , the function `try_unwrap` would only be allowed on movable types.

+In general, we can allow immovable types in an movable container if we either:
+- disallow all methods of accessing the address of the contained immovable types, including references (possible for `Vec`, `HashMap`)
+- prevent the type from actually moving once it's inside (the method suitable for `Box`, `Rc`, `Arc`)

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this